-First, I’ll start with a confession, I wasn’t actually going to do the 12 week shift.
+First, I’ll start with a confession, I wasn’t actually going to do the 12 Week Shift (PPTs original body composition program).
 I thought that I had a reasonable grasp on what it took to maintain a healthy lifestyle as I trained regularly (4-5 times a week) and ate healthily most of the time.
 It was a last minute decision to sign up and honestly it has been the best decision I have made with respect to my health and well being (FULL STOP!).

 When I signed up, Sean O’Sean asked me what my goals were?
 I replied “lose weight” (obviously).
 Well if you know Sean or any of the team at PPT, I was then asked what this meant.
 This is when it became ‘real’ for me.
 I knew then that I had to have a good think about what my goals were and to be specific about them this made me more accountable about what I wanted to achieve!

 - Obtain my previous body fat percentage of 24% (DEXA scan July 2013)